SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 ~worldbank.org

-The data consists of over 1.24M rows and 30 columns provided from November 2022.
+The data consists of over **1.24M rows** and **30 columns** provided from **November 2022**.
 It is also updated monthly by the 10th business day at [**TheWorldBank.org**](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx).
 As noted on the site, the IDA credits are public and publicly guaranteed debt extended by the World Bank Group.
 The IDA provides development credits, grants, and guarantees to its recipient member countries to help meet their development needs.
 Credits from IDA are at concessional rates and data are in U.S. dollars calculated using historical rates.
 The World Bank complies with all sanctions applicable to World Bank transactions.
 You will also find a detailed data dictionary among other details.

 To perform my analysis, I uploaded the data and ran SQL queries using [**csvfiddle.io**](https://csvfiddle.io), an open-source tool that allows its users to run SQL queries exclusively in-browser eliminating the need to download software like MySQL on their computer.